 Probation is an alternative to incarceration.
 At the time of a trial, a judge has the sole authority to recommend probation for a defendant.
 Once someone is granted probation, then he/she is considered an MDOC offender.

 When an offender is granted probation, the correctional field officer immediately conducts an initial supervision interview with the probationer.
 At this time, the offender is provided with the conditions of his/her probation.
-Depending on the terms of the offender’s probation, a correctional field officer checks on the offender throughout the probation sentence.
+Depending on the terms of the offender’s probation, a correctional field agent checks on the offender throughout the probation sentence.

 Crimes such as murder, capital murder, manslaughter, habitual offenders, and previous offense convictions automatically disqualify someone from receiving probation.